The Challenge Cuts Ties With Dee Nguyen Over Offensive Comments About Black Lives Matter

 "U don't know me or what I do," the since-deleted post continued.
 "I suggest u wake the f--k up and get off social media."

-According to the screen shots, Dee also shared a post in which she wrote, "IDK why some of u think I'm anti BLM.
+According to the screen shots, Dee also shared a Twitter post in which she wrote, "IDK why some of u think I'm anti BLM.
 I've been saying that since the day I lost my virginity."

 Bayleigh then wrote "THIS IS NOT HOW YOU SUPPORT BLM" and expressed how she was "disgusted and disappointed."